 The goal is that stakeholders are easily able to submit complaints or claims, get a fair assessment of cases, and receive compensation/ reparation as applicable through effective accountability mechanisms.
-According to the UN Guiding Principles on Business and Human Rights, effective accountability mechanisms are principles-based and adhere to all of the following criteria principles:
+Effective accountability mechanisms are principles based and adhere to all of the following principles: (1) Legitimacy; (2) Predictability; (3) Accessibility; (4) Equitability; (5)

-- (1) Legitimacy; (2) Predictability; (3) Accessibility; (4) Equitability; - (5) Transparency; (6) Rights compatibility; (7) A source of continuous learning; and (8) Based on engagement and dialogue.
+Transparency; (6) Rights compatibility; (7) A source of continuous learning; and (8) Based on engagement and dialogue.